mnot/I-D/draft-nottingham-ianabis-spec-reqd.md

 {::boilerplate bcp14-tagged}

+# Common Requirements {#common}

+This section applies to registrations under any of the sub-policies in {{subpolicies}}.
+The Expert(s) determine whether the registration itself is appropriate for the registry, using any guidance available in the document(s) establishing it.

+The Expert(s) determine whether the use case addressed by the specification uses the registry's extension point as it was intended to be used.

+Unless the document(s) establishing the registry provide otherwise, a registration request MUST come from the change controller of the cited specification, or from a party acting on its behalf.

+{{Section 4.6 of I-D.ietf-ianabis-rfc8126bis}} requires a specification to be "permanent and readily available."
+To qualify, a specification MUST be freely available to the public, except as provided in {{sp-standards}}, and SHOULD NOT be able to be made or kept unavailable by the action or inaction of a single person.
+This precludes, for example, personal Web sites and personal GitHub repositories as suitable specification references, but MAY permit those operated by groups of people.
+Note that this requirement only applies to provision of the specification, not authorship.

+{{Section 4.6 of I-D.ietf-ianabis-rfc8126bis}} also requires a specification to be "in sufficient detail so that interoperability between independent implementations is possible."
+The Expert(s) determine this on a case-by-case basis, using any guidance available in the document(s) establishing the registry.

+The Expert(s) MAY define additional guidance and criteria for managing the name space of the registry.
+Where a registry's values are human-readable, that guidance SHOULD address whether a requested value is appropriate to the use case it describes; a value more generic than its specification warrants can mislead users, and can consume a term that later efforts will need.

+The Expert(s) can refuse a registration on any of these grounds, even where the cited specification qualifies under the applicable sub-policy.

 # Specification Required Sub-Policies {#subpolicies}

 For a sub-policy to take effect, a given registry needs to opt into its use; note that there is no default, as existing registries may have already established relevant practices.